HoGentTIN/dsai-glossary/docs/en/probability-distribution.md

 ## Well-known probability distributions

 Here we list the probability distributions that are discussed in this course.
-For a more comprehensive list, see e.g.
+For a more comprehensive list, see e.g. [Wikipedia](https://en.wikipedia.org/wiki/Probability_distribution).

+- The (TODO) normal distribution
+- The (TODO) Student-t distribution
+- The (TODO) uniform distribution
+- The (TODO) $\chi^2$ distribution (chi-squared)